A Large-Scale Comparison of Tetrahedral and Hexahedral Elements for Solving Elliptic PDEs with the Finite Element Method: Discussion and conclusions

+\revisionn{Finally, we acknowledge that the choice of elements is only one of the sources of error in numerical simulations; in realistic scenarios, material models, boundary conditions, or domain shape also play role in the accuracy of a simulation.
+Extending our study to account for these sources of error is an interesting venue for future work.}

-This work was supported in part through the NYU IT High Performance Computing resources, services, and staff expertise.
-This work was partially supported by the NSF CAREER award with number 1652515, the NSF grant IIS-1320635, the NSF grant DMS-1436591, the NSF grant 1835712, the SNSF grant P2TIP2\_175859, a gift from Adobe Research, and a gift from nTopology.
+\begin{acks} We thank the NYU IT High Performance Computing for resources, services, and staff expertise.
+This work was partially supported by the NSF CAREER award under Grant No. 1652515, the NSF grants OAC-1835712, OIA-1937043, CHS-1908767, CHS-1901091, DMS-1436591, NSERC DGECR-2021-00461 and RGPIN-2021-03707, the SNSF grant P2TIP2\_175859, a Sloan Fellowship, a gift from Adobe Research, a gift from nTopology, and a gift from Advanced Micro Devices, Inc. \end{acks}